morgan-jaouni/Wayfarer/README.md

 # Anywhere.
 Else.

-The goal of this project was to create an application that allows a user to create profile, view posts of other users, and create posts of their own.
+The goal of this project was to create an application that allows a user to create a profile, view posts of other users, and create posts of their own.
+(Instagram mimick)